singnet/dev-portal/docs/ai-developers/troubleshooting.md

 # DAPP

 ### My Service is not visible on Dapp
-- Ensure the services have been published on the network for testing?
+- Ensure the services have been published on the network for testing

-    If the service has been published successfully, then approach the channel ##services-integration to curate the service.

   After curation, the service becomes available on Dapp

 - Keep the below links for reference